akoulouris/BurgerGuy/README.md

 ## Project Summary

 Most of us have at least one friend addicted to burgers.
 So that kind of my friend became an inspiration for me to create that fun web site.
-Keep folowing the burger guys…
+Keep following the burger guys…

 # Tools Used